RaZooM-s-organization/build-immersive-gd/about.md

 ## How it works

-- The video is captured from your web-cam
+- The video is captured from your camera
 - Mod translates the video to the background of the level in GD
 - Mod also includes a neural network, that estimates your pose in real time and depending on it controls your game character

+## Troubleshooting

+- If you GPU acceleration doesn't work for you, [this](https://github.com/RazoomGD/geode-modtober-25-mod/blob/ffmpeg-with-camera-variant/tutorials/directml_troubleshooting.md) might help
+- If you don't understand how to use the mod in general, read the [tutorial](https://github.com/RazoomGD/geode-modtober-25-mod/blob/ffmpeg-with-camera-variant/tutorials/general.md)
+- If you have any other problems/questions, join my discord and ask me!